helgatheviking/Charitable/readme.txt

 6. Setting up Charitable: The Email settings area.

 == Changelog ==

+= 1.6.41 =
+* NEW: Add the site currency, country code and test mode setting to the Javascript variables to allow scripts to take that into account.
+This was specifically required by the new Braintree extension (coming soon!). [#784](https://github.com/Charitable/Charitable/issues/784)
+* FIX: Improved styling for the campaign meta boxes and admin donation form fields.
+* FIX: In some cases, specifically with the Ambassadors front-end campaign form, campaign categories and tags were removed when updating a campaign due to an issue with the way `Charitable_Campaign_Processor` class. [#785](https://github.com/Charitable/Charitable/issues/785)
+* FIX: Prevent WordPress from treating any Charitable endpoints as a 404 page.
+This is a general fix but specifically resolves an issue encountered with Polylang when trying to verify your email address or change your password. [#776](https://github.com/Charitable/Charitable/issues/776)
+* FIX: Block redirects caused by the Permalink Manager plugin when the "canonical redirect" setting is enabled. [#765](https://github.com/Charitable/Charitable/issues/765)
+* FIX: Ensure that Polylang translations for donation form fields and campaign fields are picked up correctly when the language is determined from the content. [#776](https://github.com/Charitable/Charitable/issues/776)

 = 1.6.40 =
 * FIX: Use the correct positioning of the currency symbol when formatting amounts with the symbol via Javascript (only affects Fee Relief). [#777](https://github.com/Charitable/Charitable/issues/777)